 The Right Toothbrush and Toothpaste...
 With a Tasty Twist!

-Toothpaste can help make brushing fun too.
-Supermarket and pharmacy shelves are full of kid-friendly options with flavors far more appealing than the ones we adults are used to.
-Strawberry or banana-flavored pastes are perfect – as long as they’re specifically designed for children’s teeth!
+Toothpaste can also help turn tooth brushing into an enjoyable experience: the shelves of supermarkets and pharmacies are full of alternatives with far more appealing flavours than those we adults are used to.
+Strawberry or banana-flavoured products are perfectly fine — as long as they are specifically formulated for young children’s teeth!

 Make Brushing a Game